Cultural Experiences and Traditions in Africa

 Great Zimbabwe was part of a large and wealthy global trading network.
 Archaeologists have found pottery from China and Persia, as well as Arab coins in the ruins there.

-The Magnificent Masai Warriors in Tanzania’s Serengeti
+The Magnificent Maasai Warriors in Tanzania’s Serengeti

 The tribes of Maasai Serengeti in Africa